 With current feedback policies with local electricity provider Fortis, it’s possible to approach a near zero cost electric bill for a household with a reasonable photovoltaic array if the residence is designed and appliances are selected with energy efficiency in mind.

-There’s an increasing number of designs firms dedicated to the luxury villa industry, and they’re able to take care of design, installation and importation of fragile furniture and art.
+There’s an increasing number of design firms dedicated to the luxury villa industry, and they’re able to take care of the design, installation and importation of fragile furniture and art.

 Choosing an Architect

-Many local architects have been practicing in the Turks and Caicos Islands for over a decade, and have amassed impressive project portfolios of local houses, hotels, and resorts of their designs.
+Many local architects have been practicing in the Turks and Caicos Islands for over a decade.
+Several have amassed impressive project portfolios of local houses, hotels, and resorts of their designs.

-Depending on the type of project, and architect may engage the services of a specialist consultant, especially in regard to projects involving the marine environment (such as marinas and private docks).
+Depending on the type of project, and architect may engage the services of a specialist consultant.
+This is especially important for projects involving the marine environment (such as marinas and private docks).